-Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-All but three were 100 per cent effective.
+Most products were largely capable of handling public webbased threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.

-... and targeted attacks were prevented in most cases.
+..and targeted attacks were prevented in nearly all cases.